 Applicants matching with our MS/DI program are guaranteed a $10,000 merit-based scholarship.

-The DI has clinical sites at major teaching and community hospitals in the greater Boston area.
+The Dietetic Internship has clinical sites at major teaching and community hospitals in the greater Boston area.
 The clinical sites provide excellent opportunities for you to observe and participate in a wide variety of areas of nutrition practice including nutrition support, pediatrics, oncology, nephrology, cardiology, diabetes, surgical care, outpatient counseling, food service, and management.

 The six-credit DI requires tuition payment.
 You must also pay a nonrefundable $1,000 fee to your internship site during the first two weeks of the DI.
 A car may be necessary to get to the DI site, as some sites are approximately 40 miles from Boston.